kleenkanteen/kleenkanteen/README.md

     <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px" />
   </h1>
   <p>
-    I'm Sabih.
-I have many ideas inspired from my daily life and observations.
-What excites me is building useful software that has the ability to create impact.
-The craft itself is also fun so I read up on new tools and experiment when I get curious.
+    I'm Sabih (suh-bee).
+I have many ideas inspired from my daily observations.
+What excites me is building useful software that creates impact.
+I also enjoy programming and learning about the latest tools, including LLMs.
 If you want to learn more about me, check out my <a target="_blank" href="https://dub.sh/about-me">5 minute article.</a>
   </p>
   <h2>What I'm up to now</h2>
     <div align="left">
-      <p>Last updated Nov 6, 2024:</p>
+      <p>Last updated Feb 23, 2025:</p>
-      <p>Back in early July, I joined a pre-MVP SaaS idea for inheritance lawyers as the lead engineer.
-In early Oct, I became the sole founder as the previous 2 founders had to leave due to running out of personal time runway (they graduated Mar 2023 and was working on this since).
-Currently am leading a team of 3 part-time developers, 10-20h/week each.
-Currently in the beta phase with a few attorneys.
-The work is new, fun, and challenging :D</p>
+      <p>I just joined as the technical cofounder of a pre-MVP startup.
+The founder started on it 2 years ago on and off, and has the vision of buliding the next-generation software for contractor service businesses.
+The founder's dad owns a irrigation/lawn care company with 20-50 employees, less during the winter.</p>
+      <p>He worked there for 4 years as the director of operations, and used and knows the software in the space inside out.
+He's starting a pilot on mar 1 with his dad's company signed up paying $1k/month.
+Now it's on me to build the technical team, and make sure we have the development speed to iterate and perfect the MVP over march.
+I'm looking forward to it :D.</p>
+      <p>Also, I just put my current <a href="hellokeepsake.com">startup</a> on life support.
+Back in early July, I joined a pre-MVP SaaS startup for inheritance lawyers, as the technical cofounder.
+I brought it back to life by bringing in 3 of my friends part-time, with me leading them full-time, and managed to build out the entire lawyer side together.
+I made the decision to launch the beta on Nov 1, and since then, we are in beta with 4 lawyers.
+But growth is too slow, despite 500 hours of combined cold calling, and countless emails.
+I hope my beta lawyers will spread the word and drive our growth.
+My competitor's founder of DecisionVault, said a year back that most of his growth is from referrals.
+So I will let the product cruise, and focus my efforts on a fresh, new idea.</p>
     </div>
   <h2 style="font-weight: bold">4 notable projects I made for fun/learning:</h2>
   <ul align="left">